jerrywap/website-directory/README.md

 # Web Directory API

-This is a proof-of-concept Restful API developed for Cavendish consulting.
+A Proof of concept Restful api for developed by Jerry Chukwudi for the purpose of proficiency test by Cavendish Consulting.
 ## Installation

 1. Clone the repository:
     ```bash
     git clone https://github.com/jerrywap/website-directory.git
-    cd web-directory
+    cd website-directory
     ```

 2. Install dependencies: